Operating Systems Module at University of Roehampton

 Security Configuration Checklist

 I will edit the SSH configuration file editing various settings to ensure the security of my VM instance.
-While the risk of attack is low as it is on my own local network, security measures should still be in place as a good practice.
+While the risk of attack is low as it is on my own local network, security measures are still implemented to follow best practice.

 - Using key based authentication instead of passwords, as these cannot be as easily stolen/brute forced.